 - Collaboration is both undervalued and misunderstood.
 (For example, in Peter Drucker’s vast writings, he never mentions collaboration.)

-- The intellectual tradition of Western management has been to ignore or obscured the process of collaboration.
+- The intellectual tradition of Western management has been to ignore or obscure the collaboration process.

 Why should we focus on collaboration now?